Salvini down, but not out in Italy regional poll

 Salvini's party increased its votes from 19 to 32 percent compared to 2014 elections in the left-wing heartland.

-And even though his man failed to win this time round, he still dreams of a far-right governor in the PD's castle.
+And even though his man failed to win this time round, Salvini still dreams of a far-right governor in the PD's castle.